Exit Requirement Options

 Action Research Projects

 Students in the Master of Arts in Teaching: Initial Licensure program complete an Action Research Project as part of their exit requirement.
+This project is a study of the student’s own practice.
 This document includes the following:

 - Review of the literature